International Summer Programme in Architecture: Cities in Asia (9 credits) | ARCH1900

 Program Directors | H. Koon Wee & Darren Zhou

-Studio SHA-HKG-SIN is a credit bearing, four-week design and research studio organized by the University of Hong Kong (HKU) Faculty of Architecture in the cities of Shanghai, Hong Kong and Singapore.
-Taught by a diverse group of faculty members from the HKU, and speakers from internationally renowned universities and independent research groups, the course offers participants a design studio experience within Asia’s most vibrant contexts.
+The International Summer Programme in Architecture: Cities in Asia (Studio Jakarta-Taipei) is a three-week credit-bearing course organised by the HKU Department of Architecture.
+Founded in 2010, it is an annual design and research studio that travels to multiple cities in Asia.
+Taught by a diverse group of faculty members from HKU and speakers from internationally renowned universities and independent research groups, the course offers participants an unrivaled learning experience within Asia’s most dynamic contexts.